How to Start an Online Business

-There’s a different type of conformity happening at each place, even if the same person may enjoy both places.
+A different type of conformity is happening at each place, even if the same person may enjoy both places.
 They enjoy them for different reasons.

-By defining your audience and niche, you’re committing to speaking the same language that they use in this part of their life.
+By defining your audience and niche, you’re committing to speaking the same language they use in this part of their lives.
 You’re also showing that you’re one of them, and can help them achieve their goals or solve their problems.

 You want to learn more about your customers.
 What do they fear and what do they desire?
 Understanding that may open business opportunities that you didn’t consider.